New: Funding Available for Curriculum Development

 P. NOTIK, PARENT

-As an expert with forty years of experience in Hebrew Language education, I believe that the success of Hebrew proficiency in students depends on the level of professionalism in their teachers’ instruction.
-I see the Hebrew Our Way initiative as a great opportunity for Hebrew teachers in Torah schools to acquire...dynamic tools to help them achieve their teaching goals.
+My 40 years in Hebrew Language education has shown me that the success of Hebrew proficiency in students depends on the level of professionalism in their teachers’ instruction.
+I see the Hebrew Our Way initiative as a great opportunity for Hebrew teachers in Torah schools to acquire dynamic tools to help them achieve their teaching goals.

 Professor Vardit Ringvald